VarchasvH/ci-cd-WebApp/README.md

-# CI?CD using GitHub Actions and GitHub Pages
+# CI/CD using GitHub Actions and GitHub Pages